feathersjs/docs/rest/readme.md

 app.listen(3030);
 ```

-Now going to [localhost:3030/todos/laundry](http://localhost:3030/todos/laundry) will print the plain text `The todo is: You have to do laundry`.
+Now going to [localhost:3030/messages/1](http://localhost:3030/messages/1) will print the plain text `The message is: "Feathers is great!"`.